mmarchegiani/mutag-calib/README.md

 Here is their description:

 - `pt_reweighting.py`: defines the `ptReweightProcessor` to compute the MC-to-data reweighting based on the 3D map in jet ($p_T$, $\eta$, $\tau_{21}$).
 It needs to be run once to compute the 3D reweighting map, that is then saved and used as a parameter for the next workflows.
-- `fatjet_base.py`: defines the `fatjetBaseProcessor` that applies the custom object preselection needed for the calibration, creates all the branches that are counting the number of muons within the AK8 jet and creates branches specific to the taggers. **For Run 3 analyses, the definition of the tagger branches might have to be redefined here.**
+- `fatjet_base.py`: defines the `fatjetBaseProcessor` that applies the custom object preselection needed for the calibration, creates all the branches that are counting the number of muons within the AK8 jet and creates branches specific to the taggers.
 - `mutag_processor.py`: defines the `mutagAnalysisProcessor` on top of `fatjetBaseProcessor`.
 It applies the $p_T$ and $M_{SD}$ cuts on the AK8 jet collection and applies the 3D reweighting to MC.
 - `mutag_oneMuAK8_processor.py`: defines the `mutagAnalysisOneMuonInAK8Processor` on top of `mutagAnalysisProcessor`.
 It applies the selection on AK8 jets based on the number of soft muons contained in the AK8 jet (>=1 soft muon within the AK8 jet).